dsoares/roundcube-rcguard/README.md

 ## Customizing reCAPTCHA

-You may customize the theme and size of the widget in the `config.inc.php` file.
+You may customize the APi version (v3, v2 invisible or v2), the theme and size of the v2 widget in the `config.inc.php` file.
 For more information about the widget please check the [documentation about reCAPTCHA](recaptcha-doc).

 The plugin configuration file has several options you may configure, please take at look.